 Learning to segment words takes practice, but I can’t think of another way that would be more enjoyable than this!
 (Yes, I did practice every one of these motions and I even made my boys do them.
 They had fun, too…although they might never admit it!)

-Give these a try and let me know what your kiddos think by leaving a comment below!
+Give these a try and see what your kids think!